Joseph E. Johnston: U.S. Army service

 During the 1850s, he sought his previous rank, sending letters to the War Department suggesting that he should be returned to a combat regiment with his wartime rank of colonel.
 Secretary of War Jefferson Davis, an acquaintance of Johnston's from West Point, rebuffed these suggestions, as he did later during the Civil War, much to Johnston's irritation.
 Despite this disagreement, Davis thought enough of Johnston to appoint him lieutenant colonel in one of the newly formed regiments, the 1st U.S. Cavalry at Fort Leavenworth, Kansas, under Col. Edwin V. "Bull" Sumner, on March 1, 1855.
-(At this same time, Robert E. Lee was appointed lieutenant colonel of the 2nd U.S. Cavalry under Col. Albert Sidney Johnston (no relation).
+At this same time, Robert E. Lee was appointed lieutenant colonel of the 2nd U.S. Cavalry under Col. Albert Sidney Johnston (no relation).
 In this role, Johnston participated in actions against the Sioux in the Wyoming Territory and in the violence over slavery in the future state, known as Bleeding Kansas.
 He developed a mentor relationship and close friendship with one of his junior officers, Capt.
 George B. McClellan, who would later command the U.S. Army against Johnston.

 In the fall of 1856, Johnston was transferred to a depot for recruits at Jefferson Barracks, Missouri.
-In 1857 he led surveying expeditions to determine the Kansas border.
+In 1857 he led surveying expeditions to determine the Kansas border, including a corner monument that would later lead to a Supreme Court case.
 Later that year, Davis was replaced as Secretary of War by John B. Floyd, a native of Abingdon and a cousin of Johnston's by marriage.
 He had been a former guardian of Preston Johnston.
 Floyd made Johnston a brevet colonel for his actions at Cerro Gordo, a promotion that caused grumbling within the Army about favoritism.
 In 1859, President James Buchanan named Johnston's brother-in-law, Robert Milligan McLane, as minister to Mexico, and Johnston accompanied him on a journey to visit Benito Juárez's government in Veracruz.
 He was also ordered to inspect possible military routes across the country in case of further hostilities.

 Brig.
 Gen. Thomas Jesup, the Quartermaster General of the U.S. Army, died on June 10, 1860.
 Winfield Scott was responsible for naming a replacement, but instead of one name, he offered four possibilities: Joseph E. Johnston, Albert Sidney Johnston (no relation), Robert E. Lee, and Charles F. Smith.
 Although Jefferson Davis, now a member of the Senate Military Affairs Committee, favored Albert Sidney Johnston, Secretary of War Floyd chose Joseph E. Johnston for the position.

 Johnston was promoted to brigadier general on June 28, 1860.
 Johnston did not enjoy the position, preferring field command to administration in Washington.
 In addition, he suffered from the pressures of the imminent sectional crisis and the ethical dilemma of administering war matériel that might prove useful to his native South.
 He did not yield to temptation, however, as Secretary of War Floyd was accused of doing.